davidtazy/soft_solar_router/README.md

 - turn on
 - turn off

--  the schedule (depends of weather interface):
+## battery
-     - give  the sunny period of the next 3 days
+- get the state of charge (in percent)
+- get the state (charging, discharging, idle)
-     - give the forced switch on power
+- get the instant power ( positive is charginf)

 ## monitoring module
 - push monitoring data to influxdb server